clinaresl/zipwatch/README.md

     given regexp, then the *if-then* function declared in this tuple is automatically executed

-  + *Cardinality*: minimum number of times the regexp given should match entries in the zip file.

   + *If-then function*: function to be automatically invoked in case the given regexp matches any entry from the zip file